Last Updated on

 6. Internet access

 For most people, the internet is key for getting things done.
 To effectively work from home, you’ll need a good, reliable internet connection.
 There’s nothing worse than waiting for slow internet!
 If your home connection is too slow, consider taking your work away from home – to a local library or coffee shop if you’ll get a better connection there.
 Plus, the change of scenery might be good!
 Working in different places might help increase your productivity.
+Alternatively, here are some ways you can improve your home Wi-Fi.

 7. Phone service